A SUMMERWORKS 2020 UPDATE

 At some point in the process, look over the Clubbed Thumb submissions guidelines, as well as our production history.
 We don’t have a lot of restrictions, but we hold to them.

-We’ll open the portal for submission in a while (we’ll ask for a one-page proposal and ten sample pages of text), but you can start now.
 As we are telling you about this at the very beginning of spring, we’ll close the portal on the first day of summer.

 Please submit the following through the application below:

 (this is a BLIND submission, see notes below)

 – A one-page letter of intent telling us about your proposed project